Hugo Pavek

-Hugo Pavek (born 2 June 2005) is a Slovak professional footballer who plays as a right-back for Niké Liga club AS Trenčín.
+Hugo Pavek (born 2 June 2005) is a Slovak professional footballer who plays as a right-back for Niké Liga club AS Trenčín and the Slovakia national team.

 Club career

 Pavek joined the youth setup at AS Trenčín in 2009 and made his senior debut for the club during the 2024–25 season in the Niké Liga.

 He signed a professional contract with the club on 26 July 2024, scoring three goals.

 As of October 2025, he has made twenty-seven appearances for the senior team.